pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 doc.save("newfile.pdf", garbage=3, deflate=True, ...)
 ```

-The method scans the complete document for eligible fonts (embedded OTF or TTF, not already subsetted, ...) and replaces them with smaller binaries, based on the used text.
+The method scans the complete document for eligible fonts (embedded OTF or TTF, that are no subsets yet) and replaces them with smaller binaries, which are computed based on their use.

 ## Changes